-Making the choice to move to a sit/stand way of working can be quite an adjustment, but with the right equipment and accessories, you’ll find it a comfortable transition
+Making the choice to move to a sit/stand way of working can be quite an adjustment, but with the right equipment and accessories, it should be a more comfortable transition

 Alongside your increasing sit/stand schedule, there are several other products and accessories that can help you to make a smooth and comfortable adjustment.

 Standing Mat: These types of mats can help you to better control your posture, which in turn can help relieve aches and pains in the legs, feet, hips and back.
 They also make it easier to get used to spending time on your feet by providing a soft but supportive base.
 If you prefer to work in this position with your shoes off, they also provide a clean area for you to stand.

 Monitor Riser/Screen Mount: Raising your computer screen up to eye level is a crucial part of reaping the benefits of a sit/stand desk.
 If your monitor is too low, you will need to hunch or stoop to get a proper view, or you could even end up leaning.
 Postures of this type can cause painful problems with the neck, shoulders and upper back.
 Most risers also provide support to your wrists which can help to prevent RSI when typing.
 An added bonus of mounting or raising your screen is the extra desk space you gain for accessories, notes and files etc.